bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 For details about how the socket is initially created, read my post, [Sockets in the Linux Kernel](https://bmixonba.github.io/2025-05-22-Sockets-in-the-Linux-Kernel/)

+# The Attack

+The client-side attack works as follows.
+Assume that a target, `T`, is connected to a VPN server, `V`, and has an ESTABLISHED TCP connection to a website, `W`. `T` sends data to `W` by issuing `write`s (`send` or `sendmsg`) to a socket, `_s_`.

+The attacker spoofs a packet from the website to the target that matches this ESTABLISHED connection.
+In particular, the link-layer header has a destination MAC address equal to MAC address of the WiFI interface the cl

 # Initialization

 When Linux, and more specifically Android, first boots, it initializes a number